cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   if this already exists.
 If he does not have these access rights, the installation program stops.

-Therefore as a normal user without admin access rights, you should specify as target directory a so called "local directory" (instead of "C:\Program Files").
+Therefore, as a normal user without admin access rights, you should specify as target directory a so called "local directory" (instead of "C:\Program Files").
-"Local" and accessible for any user could be e.g.: %ALLUSERSPROFILE% (Default of the English Windows XP is: "C:\Documents and Settings\All Users").
+"Local" and accessible for any user could be e.g.: %ALLUSERSPROFILE% (Default is: "C:\ProgramData").

 If you install CrypTool without administrator rights and you also have no write access to %ALLUSERSPROFILE%\Start Menu, then the CrypTool specific